-Young people themselves choose who they wish to approach to support them with discussions around gender specific issues.
+Young people themselves will choose who they wish to approach to support them with discussions around gender specific issues.

 All members of the team are encouraged to develop a nurturing approach with young people consistent with the Home's ethos.
-Male team members usually work on different shifts ensuring there is a male / female balance to the teams where possible.
+It is hoped additional male staff members can be recruited in the near future to create a better balance.